 However, the difference between boys and girls in early life is usually minor, and both should be assessed using the same principles of steady, consistent growth.
 It is important to track each child's growth individually, regardless of sex, to ensure healthy development and identify any concerns early.

-When to Worry About Baby Weight
+When to Worry About Children Weight

 Situations That Usually Don’t Require Concern